Dotunbey/EventGuard_Attendance_Taker/README.md

 ## 🔧 Troubleshooting

 **"Unsupported image type" Error**
 If you see this during ingestion, do not worry.
-The `ingest.py` script includes a custom `robust_load()` function that automatically fixes memory stride issues and converts images to a `dlib`-compatible format.
+The `ingest.py` script includes a custom `robust_load()` function that automatically fixes memory stride issues and converts the images to a `dlib`-compatible format.

 **Camera lags or crashes**
 Ensure you are running the `gatekeeper.py` with the GPU-optimized `opencv-python`.
 If lag persists, check `src/config.py` and lower the `FRAME_RESIZE_SCALE`.